AEA Ombudsperson Frequently Asked Questions

 You can decide whether or not to speak to the ombudsperson, and whether or not you wish to go beyond simply reporting an incident.

 Any AEA member can file a report of harassment or discrimination occurring in any professional context.
 You need not have been an AEA member at the time the behavior occurred.
 Indeed, if you wish, you may join the AEA solely for the purpose of filing a report.
-The behavior need not have occurred in the context of an AEA-sponsored event or activity, and the person you are making the complaint about need not be an AEA member.
+The behavior need not have occurred in the context of an AEA-sponsored event or activity, and the person you are reporting about need not be an AEA member.

-An AEA member who believes that she or he has been wrongly accused of harassment or discrimination can file a report with the ombudsperson.
+An AEA member who believes that she or he has been wrongly accused of harassment or discrimination can also file a report with the ombudsperson.
 The ombudsperson’s services are open to all AEA members.

 A non-AEA member can file a report of harassment or discrimination committed by an AEA member or that occurred in the context of an AEA-sponsored activity.